kmkr/splendid-nudibranch/content.md

 Loc		Dumaguete, The Philippines
 Latin	Pseudoceros ferrugineus
 Tags	2013 worm
 Desc	Flatworms lack circulatory and respiratory organs (such as gills), and respiration is performed by diffusion through the worm's entire surface.
-They have the same bright colors as nudibranchs and approximately the same length but is a completely different animal.
-It's easy to distinguish the two animals as flatworms lack the antennas/rhinophores, generally move faster and are (duh) flat.
+They are only superficially similar to nudibranchs.
+It's easy to distinguish them by the lack of antennas/rhinophores, generally move faster and are (duh) flat.
+They are also less evolved than nudibranchs are.

 DSC00974.jpg